Unbiased Learning of Deep Generative Models with Structured Discrete Representations

 Here, $q(\theta;\eta)q(z;\omega) \approx p_\gamma(z,\theta|x)$ are known as \emph{variational factors}.
 We parameterize these distributions via arbitrary exponential families with \emph{natural parameters} $\eta,\omega$.
 This implies that

 An exponential family is log-linear in its sufficient statistics $t(z)$, where the normalizing constant $Z(\omega)$ ensures it is a proper distribution (see App.~\ref{efam.props} for properties of exponential families).
 For models where $p_\gamma(x|z)$ has a restricted conjugate form (rather than a deep neural network), we can maximize Eq.~\eqref{elbo} by alternating optimization of $\eta,\omega$; these coordinate ascent updates have a closed form~\cite{vi}. \emph{Stochastic VI}~\citep{svi} improves scalability (for models with exponential-family likelihoods) by sampling batches of data $x$, fitting a locally-optimal $q(z;\omega)$ to the latent variables in that batch, and updating $q(\theta;\eta)$ by the resulting (natural) gradient.

 \paragraph{Amortized VI.} Because it is costly to optimize Eq.~\eqref{elbo} with respect to $\omega$ for each batch of data, VAEs employ \emph{amortized VI} \citep{vae,mnih14amortized,rezende14vae} to approximate the parameters of the optimal $q(z;\omega)$ via a neural network \emph{encoding} of $x$.
 The inference network weights $\phi$ for this approximate posterior $q_\phi(z|x)$ are jointly trained with the generative model.
-A potentially substantial \emph{amortization gap} exists~\cite{cremer2018inference,krishnan2018challenges}: the inference network does not globally optimize the ELBO of Eq.~\eqref{elbo} for all $x$.

-\paragraph{Structured VAEs.} For a fixed $q(\theta)$, the true optimizer (across all probability distributions) of Eq.~\eqref{elbo} is given by $q(z) \propto p_0(z;\eta)p_\gamma(x|z)$, the SVAE~\citep{svae} only approximates the neural-network likelihood, and leverages classic VI updates using the graphical structure of the prior $p(z|\theta)$.
-Let $\hat \ell_\phi(z|x)$ approximate the unnormalized likelihood $\ell(z) = p_\gamma(x|z)$ with form chosen to be conjugate to $p(z|\theta)]\}$ is an expected prior on $z$ (see App.~\ref{sec:optim} for derivations).
+A potentially substantial \emph{amortization gap} exists~\cite{cremer2018inference,krishnan2018challenges}: the inference network does not globally optimize the ELBO of Eq.~\eqref{elbo} for all $x$. \paragraph{Structured VAEs.} For a fixed $q(\theta)$, the true optimizer (across all probability distributions) of Eq.~\eqref{elbo} is given by $q(z) \propto p_0(z;\eta) p_\gamma(x|z)$, where $p_0(z;\eta) \propto \exp\{\mathbb{E}_{q(\theta;\eta)}[\log p(z|\theta)]\}$ is an expected prior on $z$ (see App.~\ref{sec:optim} for derivations).
 This simple product of expected prior and likelihood cannot be normalized because of the neural network parameterization of $p_\gamma(x|z)$.
 Rather than approximating this whole posterior as in amortized VI, the SVAE~\citep{svae} only approximates the likelihood function, and explicitly multiplies it by the known expected prior to obtain an approximate posterior.